 See Aspartame and the Internet, published by The Lancet in 1999.
 Here are some further details of the particulars, excluding the supposed dangers of phenylalanine, which we've covered:

 A can of diet soda with aspartame will yield about 20mg of methanol.
-Compare that to 40mg from the same volume of fruit juice.
-Except tomato juice gives 4 to 5 times the amount, 120mg for the same volume.
-Or, how about 60 to 100mg from an alcoholic beverage.
+Compare that to 40mg from the same volume of fruit juice, except for tomato juice, which gives 4 to 5 times the amount, 120mg for the same volume.
+Or, how about 60 to 100mg from an alcoholic beverage?

 That's nothing.
 I know.
 Well, how about some other examples?